chaoshangcs/VIGAN/README.md

 ## VIGAN model

-VIGAN is the model for imputing missing views based on generative adversarial networks called VIGAN which combines cross-domain relations given unpaired data with multi-view relations given paired data.
+VIGAN is the model for imputing missing views based on generative adversarial networks which combines cross-domain relations given unpaired data with multi-view relations given paired data.

 ### Train the model
 Train the network to learn to generate digit images and the corresponding edges images of the digits images, inspired by [CoGAN](https://github.com/chaoshangcs/CoGAN_PyTorch).